-The Aetna First-Year Writing Award, sponsored by the Aetna Chair of Writing, is an award for excellent nonfiction composed in a First-Year Writing class.
-Winners are awarded cash prizes and read from their work at the Aetna Celebration of Student Writing.
+The Aetna First-Year Writing Award, sponsored by the Aetna Chair of Writing, is an award for excellent expository writing/nonfiction composed in a First-Year Writing class at UConn.
+Winners are awarded cash prizes and publicly recognized at the annual Aetna Celebration of Student Writing. *Please note that the 4th annual ACSW has been canceled due to COVID-19 circumstances.
+We will endeavor to create a “virtual presence” at this website for all 2021 award winners*

-Submissions for student writing completed during any term from Fall 2016 to Fall 2017 are now open.
-The deadline is February 2, 2018.
+Submissions for student writing completed in FYW courses during Summer 2020, Fall 2020, or Spring 2021 are now open.
+The deadline for submissions this year is May 14, 2021.

 Submissions may be nominated by an instructor or self-nominated.
-To submit your (student’s) work, please:
+To submit your (student’s) work, please follow the instructions below:

-- Remove student and instructor names from the paper.
+- Remove student and instructor names from the paper (names of instructor and student will remain anonymous for committee review).

 - First Prize: Aliyah Summer Walker, “What Happens in the Weight Room Doesn’t Quite Stay in the Weight Room” (Instructor: Micah Goodrich)